mxc-commons/MxcQitoo/README.md

 Acknowledgements
 ----------------

-Boost Spirit relies on the contributions of [Joel de Guzman, Hartmut Kaiser and many other developers](http://boost-spirit.com/home/people/).
+This work relies on Boost Spirit, which lives because of the tremendous amount of time and effort spent by [Joel de Guzman, Hartmut Kaiser and many other developers](http://boost-spirit.com/home/people/) who made Spirit happen.